ITensor/website/docs/cppv3/classes/mps_mpo_algs.md

-# Algorithms for MPS and MPO (also IQMPS and IQMPO)
+# Algorithms for MPS and MPO

 ## Summing MPS